ChartBoost/chartboost-mediation-unity-sdk/com.chartboost.mediation/Documentation/integration/loading-ads.md

 | `ChartboostMediationBannerAdScreenLocation.BottomRight`  | 6          | Positions the banner to the bottom-right screen of the device.  |

-If you want to place the bannerView using a custom screen location then you can do so by providing a screen co-ordinate(x, y) which denotes where the top-left corner of this bannerView will be placed
+To place the `bannerView` using a custom screen location, provide a screen coordinate (x, y) which denotes where the top-left corner of this bannerView will be placed.
 ```C#
 // 400 pixels from left
 float x = ChartboostMediationConverters.PixelsToNative(400);